 chemicals, specially Strontium Aluminate in particular branded Super-LumiNova (Note: tritium-powered light source may also be used but it is radio active with half life of over 12 years) for painting back of the LCD panel to make it a reflector of ambient light and light from edge LEDs.
 In this way, light guide of the edge lit LEDs will only apply light for a very reduced period of time and the glow of the chemical shall illuminate the screen, thereby achieving drastic improvement in power savings.
 There may be added a black & white LCD shutter in between chemical coated back panel and front LCD to isolate the chemical coated backlit panel whenever edge lit only operation is required.
 The chemical may be custom modified for this particular purpose for achieving maximum efficiency.

 Liaquat's favorite design and analysis

 Liaquat is inspired by:

-Rapid advancement in all scientific and technology fields, specially in electronics, in particular LED panels.
+Rapid advancement in all scientific and technology fields, especially in electronics, in particular Quantum Computers.

 Software used for this entry:

 Win Paint, Y Scanner and Picture Merge Genius